JamesBremner/Pack/README.txt

 THE SOFTWARE.

-The code is based on Arash Sharif's 2012 packit4me modified
+The code is based on Arash Sharif's 2012 packit4me, which is no longer supported.
+I have modified the modified Sharif's code to:

-- to build on windows using codeblocks
+- build on windows using codeblocks
-- to utilize C++11 features, particularly shared pointers
+- utilize C++11 features, particularly shared pointers
-- to merge fragmented unused space
+- merge fragmented unused space in the bins
-- to record locations of items in bins
+- record locations of items in bins
-- to output 2D cutting list
+- output 2D cutting list

 ------------------------------------------------------------------------------------------------